agoragames/activity_feed/README.markdown

 ```

 ActivityFeed supports loading items from your ORM (e.g. ActiveRecord) or your ODM (e.g. Mongoid)
 with the `item_loader` configuration option when a page for a user's activity feed is requested.
+It will be called passing the item ID as its argument.

 For example:

 Assume you have defined a class for your items in Mongoid as follows: